Air Force ROTC at Purdue University

 Attached above the field, a motto in Black background with Yellow border and inscribed "DET PURDUE 220" in Yellow letters.
 Attached below the field, a motto in Black background with Yellow border and inscribed “BOILERMAKERS”, with the American Flag left of the inscription and the Air Force R.O.T.C. emblem to the right.

 Black and Old Gold are the colors of Purdue University.
 Black symbolizes power and elegance.
 The Old Gold was replaced with Athletic Gold to show the athleticism in flexibility of Purdue students and to show they hold the key to Air Power.
 The rhombus represents a sown field, to symbolize the agricultural aspects of Purdue, while the train is symbol of the engineering aspects.
 The Purdue “P” imprinted on the front of the train give the train identity, the Boilermaker Special.
 The train “leaping” through the black borders of the rhombus show that officers commissioned through Detachment 220 over come many boundaries (border), and in so doing gain the power (black) of knowledge.
 The globe is shown as a sign that Purdue’s graduates spread their expertise throughout the world.
 The checkered border show Indiana heritage by resembling the checkered flags of the Indianapolis 500.
-The American flag is shown to resemble the allegiance to the United States, and the Air Force R.O.T.C. emblem shows our overarching mission to “develop quality leaders for the Air Force”.
+The American flag is shown to resemble the allegiance to the United States, and the Air Force R.O.T.C. emblem shows our overarching mission to “develop premier leaders of character for the Air Force”.